AElomeiri/DiceRoller/README.md

 # DiceRoller
-Mobile App for rolling dice
+Mobile App for rolling a dice using Kotlin